Frederick II, Holy Roman Emperor: Mongol raids

-Innocent IV
+Conflict with Innocent IV

 A new pope, Innocent IV, was elected on 25 June 1243.
 He was a member of a noble Imperial family and had some relatives in Frederick's camp, so the Emperor was initially happy with his election.
-Innocent, however, was to become his fiercest enemy.
+Innocent, however, was to become his fiercest enemy who, with his legal background from Bologna, showed himself to be a fanatical enemy of the Hohenstaufen.
 Negotiations began in the summer of 1243, but the situation changed as Viterbo rebelled, instigated by the intriguing local cardinal Ranieri Capocci.
 Frederick could not afford to lose his main stronghold near Rome, so he besieged Viterbo.

-Innocent convinced the rebels to sign a peace but, after Frederick withdrew his garrison, Ranieri had them slaughtered on 13 November.
-Frederick was enraged.
-The new Pope was a master diplomat, and Frederick signed a peace treaty, which was soon broken.
-Innocent, together with most of the Cardinals, fled via Genoese galleys to Liguria, arriving on 7 July.
-His aim was to reach Lyon, where a new council was being held since 24 June 1245.
+Innocent IV convinced the rebels to sign a peace but, after Frederick withdrew his garrison, Ranieri had them slaughtered on 13 November.
+Frederick was enraged but signed a peace treaty, which was soon broken.
+The new pope was opposed to Frederick.
+Together with many of the Cardinals, most of whom were newly appointed by himself, Innocent fled via Genoese galleys to Liguria, arriving on 7 July.
+His aim was to reach Lyon, where a new church council had been held since 24 June 1245.

-Despite initially appearing that the council could end with a compromise, the intervention of Ranieri, who had a series of insulting pamphlets published against Frederick (in which, among other things, he defined the emperor as a heretic and an Antichrist), led the prelates towards a less accommodating solution.
-One month later, Innocent IV declared Frederick to be deposed as emperor, characterising him as a "friend of Babylon's sultan", "of Saracen customs", "provided with a harem guarded by eunuchs", like the schismatic emperor of Byzantium, and in sum a "heretic".

-The Pope backed Heinrich Raspe, landgrave of Thuringia, as rival for the imperial crown and set in motion a plot to kill Frederick and Enzo, with the support of the pope's brother-in-law Orlando de Rossi, another friend of Frederick.
-The plotters were unmasked by the count of Caserta, however, and the city of Altavilla, where they had found shelter, was razed.
-The guilty were blinded, mutilated, and burnt alive or hanged.
-An attempt to invade the Kingdom of Sicily, under the command of Ranieri, was halted at Spello by Marino of Eboli, Imperial vicar of Spoleto.